Written by: Caitlin

 In total there have been less than 300 dukes since its inception in the 14th century.
 The correct way to formally address a duke or duchess is ‘Your Grace’.
 The eldest son of a duke will use one of the duke’s subsidiary titles, whilst other children will use the honorary title ‘Lord’ or ‘Lady’ in front of their Christian names.

-In 1337 Edward III created the first duke when he made his eldest son Duke of Cornwall, a title held today by the heir to the throne, Prince Charles.
+In 1337 Edward III created the first duke when he made his eldest son Duke of Cornwall, a title held today by the heir to the throne, Prince William.

-Currently there are just 27 dukedoms in the British peerage, held by 24 different people.
-9 of these are royal dukes, which is a duke who is a member of the British royal family, entitled to the style of “His Royal Highness”.
+Currently there are 24 non-royal dukedoms in the British peerage, and 7 royal dukedoms, which is a duke who is a member of the British royal family, entitled to the style of “His Royal Highness”.
 The current royal dukedoms are:

 - Duke of York, held by Prince Andrew